Freddy Eladio Herrera Cheng

 - Bats Right, Throws Right

 Herrera played for Panama in the 1999 Pan American Games; his 2-run homer provided all of the team's offense in their loss to Team USA.
+He helped Panama to a Gold in the 2001 Bolivarian Games.
 In the 2001 Baseball World Cup, he hit .387/.441/.710 with 7 doubles; he had a better OPS than All-Star outfielders Mark Budzinski and Yoshinobu Takahashi as Chin-Feng Chen was the only All-Star flyhawk with a better OPS.
 He led the Cup in doubles.

 In the 2002 Intercontinental Cup, Freddy batted .324/.398/.459 as Panama's center fielder (former major league center fielder Roberto Kelly moved to right).
 Panama won Bronze but was stripped of the Medal when Kelly, Roberto Gutierrez, Earl Agnoly and Jorge Cortez tested positive for banned substances.